-Western Trails Project - About the Project
+Western Trails - About

 The Kansas Historical Society joined a collaborative project to digitize collections relating to Western Trails.
 The project built on the successful Colorado Digitization Program (CPD), which organized a consortium of Colorado institutions to create web-based digital collections.
 The CDP created a digital resource for the unique and special collections in Colorado’s archives, historical societies, libraries and museums.
 With funds from the Institute of Museum and Library Services, the Colorado Digitization Program extended their boundaries to include Kansas, Nebraska and Wyoming.
 Four Kansas institutions participated in the Western Trails Project: Boot Hill Museum, Dodge City, Kansas Heritage Center, Dodge City, Wichita State University, Wichita, and the Kansas Collection, University of Kansas, Lawrence.